 The Directorate of Primary Education has an established five-year funding model under the Primary Education Development Programme (PEDP) with multi-donor support.
-The fifth cycle of the programme (PEDP5) will commence in 2025.
-The SafePani model will be considered in the design of this programme to potentially serve all public primary schools in the country.
+The fifth cycle of the programme (PEDP5) will commence in 2026.
+The SafePani model will be considered in the design of this programme to potentially serve 65,566 government primary schools in the country.